Contemporary-Physicslab/TN2985/chapters/Experiment_2_waterdropplet.md

 Setup to float a droplet.
 ```

-Position the pipette a few centimeters above the wire mesh, with the blower set to about \SI{20}{\volt}, and create a droplet.
+Position the pipette a few centimeters above the wire mesh, with the blower set to about 20 Volt, and create a droplet.
 Try to keep the floating droplet stable in the air flow long enough to take sharp photographs.
 This requires some trial and error and optimization with (among other things) the blower voltage and the pipette's position relative to the mesh.
 A transparent cylinder is available to guide the air flow, if necessary.
-Dry the mesh with a tissue if a droplet has fallen onto it; otherwise the setup is not ready for the next attempt.\
+Dry the mesh with a tissue if a droplet has fallen onto it; otherwise the setup is not ready for the next attempt.

 While floating a droplet, it is difficult to press the camera button and at the same time keep the camera setup stable.
 Therefore, use the camera's remote control to take the photographs.
 Take quite a number of photographs and view them on your laptop or on a computer of the laboratory course.

 Determine the cross section and volume of the droplet.
 Determine the droplet's absolute dimensions using an object of known size in the photograph.
 The floating droplet is heavier that the falling droplet, but we suppose that its shape is the same.
 Beware: after the experiment, all data on the memory card of the camera will be deleted.
 Therefore, copy photos to a memory stick or to your laptop.
 Otherwise, you will not have a photograph for your report.

 ## Assignments
 For the formulation of the problem see chapter 1, GOAL, and chapter 2, section 2.1.
 A separate afternoon has been scheduled for the problem analysis and setting up the measurement plan.

-Execute the following assignments.
+Do the following assignments.

 ```{exercise}